 (g) When any employee of a referral agency is found by the Commission to have breached the confidentiality of a data subject during the course of an investigation through a violation of 118 CMR 9.00, the Commission shall refer the matter to the appropriate agency of the Commonwealth for consideration by that agency of imposition of disciplinary measures in accordance with the requirements of any applicable law, regulation, or collective bargaining agreement.

+(h) If an employer has been found to have breached the confidentiality of data subjects which the employer is entitled to access pursuant to M.G.L. c.
+19C, §§ 15 (d) and (e), the Commission may take any and all actions necessary to address said breach.

 REGULATORY AUTHORITY